luishfonseca/lhf.pt/web/content/posts/networking-toolbox-virtual-devices.md

 # Set the default gateway on ns5
 sudo ip netns exec ns5 ip route add default via 10.2.0.254 dev veth-ns5
 ```

+# Wrapping up

+Hopefully this article showcased not only how to replicate my specific setup, but opened the doors to creating any complex network topology with the presented building blocks.
+The router con2figurations were simple for the sake of the article, but any routing solution deployable on linux could potentially work here.